So your Android phone is in safe mode.

 Safe mode can also be a way to diagnose any problems with your Android.
-If you manually turned on your Android’s safe mode, it’s likely you wanted to see if a new app was what caused your phone to crash, freeze, or run through its battery faster than usually.
-Essentially, safe mode lets you see your Android in a state similar to when you first got it from the store.
+If you manually turned on your Android’s safe mode, it’s likely you wanted to see if a new app was what caused your phone to crash, freeze, or run through its battery faster than usual.
+Essentially, the feature lets you see your Android in a state similar to when you first got it from the store.

-Now that you know what safe mode is, how do you turn it off?
+Now that you know what it is, how do you turn off safe mode?

 Here’s how to turn off or disable safe mode on your Android.

-Depending on what model of Samsung Galaxy you own, swipe or drag down the status or notification bar at the top-center of your screen.
+Depending on what model of Samsung Galaxy you own, you can turn off safe mode by swiping or dragging down the status or notification bar at the top-center of your screen.

 Step 2: Tap “Safe mode enabled”

-Tap the banner that says "Safe mode enabled,” which will then disable Safe mode.
+Tap the banner that says “safe mode enabled,” which will then disable the feature.